-Source: Duke Global Health Innovation Center, updated November 14, 2022
+Source: Duke Global Health Innovation Center, updated November 28, 2022 Note: There is no data for healthcare workers in Hong Kong

 Challenges to Reaching Coverage Goals

 Vaccine supply on a global level has greatly improved over the past year and is no longer the critical limiting factor.
 However, supply remains an issue at the local level, particularly for low-and lower-middle income countries in Africa, Eastern Mediterranean, and South-East Asia regions (see interactive visuals on the COVID GAP website to filter country vaccination data by region and income).